Geospatial and Gridded Data with Xarray

 ds = xr.tutorial.load_dataset("air_temperature")

 TIP If you realize you need to use Pandas for a particular problem, never fear!
 You can convert between Pandas and Xarray with a single line of code.
+Pandas has lots of built in tools that are great for manipulating dates and text, so you may want to use Pandas and Xarray together.

 [2]:

-df = ds.isel(time=slice(10)).to_dataframe() # to dataframe from xarray
+df = ds.to_dataframe() # convert xarray dataset to pandas dataframe

 df.to_xarray() # to xarray from dataframe